-In a continued effort to present the most accurate representation of the auction market for Chinese art, artnet and the China Association of Auctioneers (CAA) have once again partnered to produce a definitive study of the market, which only these two trusted organizations can provide.
+In an ongoing effort to present the most accurate representation of the auction market for Chinese art, artnet and the China Association of Auctioneers (CAA) have once again partnered to produce a definitive study of the market, which only these two trusted organizations can provide.

 The Global Chinese Art Auction Market Report is the only report of its kind to publish data from mainland China that has been vetted by a third-party organization with insider knowledge on the state of the market, along with comprehensive auction results for Chinese art sold around the world.

-By providing in-depth analysis of reliable market data, coupled with a macro-level view of the global art auction industry, the report aims to foster a deeper understanding of this complex market, which continues to be one of the most interesting developments in modern art auction history.
+The report provides in-depth analysis of reliable market data, coupled with a macro-level view of the global art auction industry.
+It aims to foster a deeper understanding of this complex market, which continues to be one of the most interesting and important developments in modern art auction history.

 Get the Report

 – In both mainland China and overseas, there has been a marked boost in the ultra-high-end market of lots valued ¥100 million ($14.2 million) and above.
 38 lots sold in this price bracket, more than doubling the number in 2016, and almost ten times that of 2013.
 Notably, a Chinese artist entered the $100 million club for the first time, joining the ranks of Picasso, Modigliani, Bacon, and Munch, buoyed by the burgeoning private museum sector hungry for blockbuster artworks to fill their collections.

 – North America saw a 62% increase in the total sales value of Chinese art and antiques year-over-year, largely bolstered by a single auction, “Important Chinese Art from the Fujita Museum” at Christie’s New York.
 This landmark sale garnered over $262 million in one night alone—more than what North America sold in Chinese art and antiques over the entire previous year.

 – As the market increasingly turns towards high-end art and antiques, payment default or delay remains an ongoing issue in mainland China.